tudelft3d/website/jobs/PhD2024_NGF/index.md

 The candidate's background can further motivate directions of this PhD project in coordination with supervisors and stakeholders.

 The PhD candidate will combine expertise on geo-data, digital twins, and algorithmic decision-making.
-She/he/they will be supervised by Jantien Stoter (3D Geoinformation Group) and Charalampos Andriotis (AiDAPT Lab).
-The candidate will work as part of a team within the groups, closely collaborating with researchers, engineers, and stakeholders associated with the City of Amsterdam and the Amsterdam Institute of Advanced Metropolitan Solutions.
+She/he/they will be supervised by [Prof. Dr Jantien Stoter](http://3dgeoinfo.bk.tudelft.nl/jstoter) (3D Geoinformation) and [Dr Charalampos Andriotis](https://www.cpandriotis.com) (AiDAPT Lab).
+The candidate will work as part of a team within the groups, closely collaborating with researchers, engineers, and stakeholders associated with the City of Amsterdam and the [Amsterdam Institute of Advanced Metropolitan Solutions](https://www.ams-institute.org).
 The research will be carried out in the context of the National Growth Fund project “Future proof living environment”.
 The position is funded for a duration of 4 years, during which the candidate will undertake research on their PhD topic and  contribute to the research agenda of the research groups, also dependent on the interest of the candidate.

 ## Research groups